Let’s Hold Hands

 Still, I feel like I need to say it: Surly is not for everyone.
-I don't mean that it’s an exclusive club requiring a wink, nod and special handshake to enter.
+I don't mean that it’s an exclusive club requiring a special handshake to enter.
 It’s just that not everything we produce or do is going to please everyone.

 With that in mind, we design the kinds of things we want to ride, and we present ourselves in as honest a way as we know, complete with gaffes, fart jokes, and “bad” words.
 If you look at our website or read our catalog I think you’ll see that.
-Call it irreverence, if you must.
+Call it irreverence.
 We think of it as mostly unfiltered honesty.
 If you know us, you’ll know that what you see in our marketing is a pretty accurate representation of us, or at least what we think is funny or awesome.
-Real, actual people are what gives this brand life and vibrancy.

 With THAT in mind, sometimes those things are not going to be the same things you find funny or awesome.
 We totally get that.
 Not everyone likes barfy clowns on their t-shirts, or bedbugs marching across a website, or 8-bit depictions of bird poop.
 The beauty of this situation is that you don’t have to agree with us to ride a Surly.
 We believe most people understand that it’s not a requirement to wear our t-shirts or look at those bedbugs to enjoy their personal bicycling experience.
 I suppose you can buy a Surly because of something you’ve seen us write or a picture one of us has made (but maybe that’s weird too).
 Some people buy a Surly in spite of those things.
 You can also not buy a Surly at all because we’re not the kind of people you’d invite over for dinner.
 Some people make that decision, and frankly that’s o.k. with us.